Part F: Senate Student Discipline Committee (SSDC)

 Guidance: However, if you are a student who is a student visa holder, you may find that you are also in breach of the conditions of leave of your visa and that the University may withdraw sponsorship of your visa.
 Please refer to Part E paragraph 2 of these University Disciplinary and Investigative Procedures and Powers.

-7 Summary Determination: Regulation 20
+7. Summary Determination: Regulation 20

 7.1 Where it appears to the Chair of Senate Student Discipline Committee on consideration of the referral papers that there is evidence of a breach of Regulation 20, the Chair may either

 7.1.1 summarily determine that a breach has, on the balance of probabilities, occurred; consider any evidence of mitigation provided; and proceed thereafter to impose any penalty or penalties other than one which would have the effect of permanently expelling you from the University or otherwise causing you to be withdrawn.
-Any appeal from this decision goes to Senate Student Discipline Appeals Committee.
+Any appeal from this decision goes to Senate Student Discipline Appeals Committee; or

-7.2 If the Chair decides that the matter be dealt with by way of summary determination they will write to you by email and
+7.2 If the Chair decides that the matter be dealt with by way of summary determination, they will write to you by email and:

 7.2.1 tell you what the allegations are; and